pushpad/pushpad-ruby/README.md

 - `"id"` is the id of the notification on Pushpad
 - `"scheduled"` is the estimated reach of the notification (i.e. the number of devices to which the notification will be sent, which can be different from the number of users, since a user may receive notifications on multiple devices)
 - `"uids"` (`deliver_to` only) are the user IDs that will be actually reached by the notification because they are subscribed to your notifications.
 For example if you send a notification to `['uid1', 'uid2', 'uid3']`, but only `'uid1'` is subscribed, you will get `['uid1']` in response.
 Note that if a user has unsubscribed after the last notification sent to him, he may still be reported for one time as subscribed (this is due to [the way](http://blog.pushpad.xyz/2016/05/the-push-api-and-its-wild-unsubscription-mechanism/) the W3C Push API works).
+- `"send_at"` is present only for scheduled notifications.
+The fields `"scheduled"` and `"uids"` are not available in this case.

 The `id` and `scheduled_count` attribute are also stored on the notification object: